hatfieldlibrary/dspace-php-client/README.md

 ## /api/sections/<:uuid>/subsections

-Gets information about subsections the section with the provided uuid.
+Gets list of subsections within the section with the provided uuid.

 ### Parameters